piotrnajda3000/battleship/problemSolvingSandbox.md

 ---

+For now, I'll get into React (and maybe Typescript?)

+After that, I'll come back here.
+But for now, I really do hope that React will help me.

+Hmm, but first I'll try to clean up this project as much as I can.

+Goal in mind of refactoring, solution to find: randomly place 5 ships on the board.

+---

+So, let's get into the meat of it.

+Randomly place 5 ships on the board.

+When I place them by the `gameboard` method, it doesn't do the DOM checks for 'can I place a ship there?'...

+---

 1. Render the restricted area during `renderPlayerBoard` called with the `click & drop ability event`

 Try to make it as simple and therefore as beautiful as possible.
 So that it's independent of much other code.